In recent years, technology introduced something interesting to the age-old craft of cross stitch--the ability to design using computer software.

 I noticed, though, that patterns must almost always be altered during stitching.
 This is not a failing of the software, just a fact of nature.
 Things look different in the real world than in the virtual one.

-And, that's why we stitch all of our designs (except for the very simplest alphabets) and provide a photo of each one.
-That is your guarantee that each chart can be stitched as it is presented, so you won't have to make changes as you stitch.
+And, that's why we stitch every design (except for the very simplest alphabets).
+That is your guarantee that each cross stitch chart can be stitched as it is presented, so you won't have to make changes along the way.
 (Nobody likes to rip out stitches!)
 We've found the problem areas for you, and changed them in the charts.

 We also select symbols for the charts that are easy to read, even in the smaller size used for partial stitches, and ones that are easy to tell from adjoining ones.